My First Post – Eight Months Ago

 So, despite only six people reading my first post, I went on to write 144 others on a variety of categories over the next eight months; making today’s post number 145!
 And today, I took to data mining my blog’s statistics to see just how readership and visits stand at my 100th post.

 Understanding my blog’s readership demographics

 The United States’ State Department recognizes 195 independent countries from around the world.
 The U.S.Census Bureau posts today’s world population at 7,097,725,000 and counting.
-My blog’s readership in comparison is small, but steadily growing.
-To date, 3,350 people from 64 countries–one third of the world’s countries, have read at least one of my posts.
+My blog’s readership in comparison is small but steadily growing.
+To date, 3,350 people from 64 countries– one-third of the world’s countries, have read at least one of my posts.
 Below are the top five countries based on overall readership, with the remaining 190 countries making up 6.1 percent of the world’s remaining readers to visit my site.
 The Census Bureau’s total estimated population for today (and counting) is 316 million.
-That means a little over one percent of the U.S. population has read a post from my blog during the past eight months.
+That means a little over one percent of the U.S. population has read a post on my blog during the past eight months.

 Googling for other genealogy-based blogs

 I then googled “genealogy blogs,” to see just how many I might find out there.
 There actually is a site Genealogy Blog Finder that tracks 1,782 blogs worldwide.
 It lets you filter by recently updated, what’s new, and who’s blogging where in the world: So, it made sense to me when I learned that nearly 86 percent of my readership is in the United States.
 Pingdom.com’s study of blog readership states that there are actually over 157 million blogs on Tumblr and WordPress, alone.
 Comparing the 157 million blogs number to the 1,782 genealogy blogs, I see that just 1.14 percent of all of those blogs are genealogy-based posts.